jacob-macleod/Dolphin-Flashcard-App/docs/goal.md

 **Error Response**
 HTTP Status: 400
+A bad request error.
+Returned when the request body parameter is not in the expected JSON format.

 ```
 {
     "error": Your supplied json keys do not match the expected format.
 The request should be in the format: {'userID': ''}